to get my Healthy AF Banana Bread Recipe

 Combine sourdough starter and water in a ceramic mixing bowl.

 Add in flour and salt and stir with a spatula or dough hook until a round dough is formed.
 It should not be too dry and it should not be wet.
-If it seems too wet, sprinkle a little bit of flour and work it in with your dough hook.
+If it seems too dry, add a tablespoon or two until dough comes together.

-Cover with compostable cling wrap and let ferment for 12 to 24 hours.
+Cover with compostable cling wrap and let ferment at room temperature for 12 to 24 hours.

 Heat a pizza stone at 500℉ in your kitchen’s oven for 30 minutes.
 Ideally, use an outdoor oven or barbecue as this gets much hotter!
 If using an outdoor barbecue, preheat stone for 15 minutes.
 Stone should be very very hot!